- What are the eligibility criteria for the Obama Foundation Scholars Program? add

 - Do Scholars have to return to their country or region when the program is over? add

 After completing the program, Scholars are expected to return to the country or region of the world where they have been working and continue along a path of service, either through a full-time job or volunteer activities.

 - After completing the Obama Foundation Scholars Program at Columbia, will Scholars be able to stay connected with the Obama Foundation? add

 Yes.
-Upon returning to their countries and regions, Scholars will become part of the powerful global community of Obama Foundation Scholars.
+Upon returning to their countries and regions, Scholars will become part of a lifelong Obama Foundation community with access to a deep network of support.
 Scholars will have the opportunity to continue to actively engage with the Obama Foundation as program alumni.